 Tencent Music's US IPO is the fourth largest among Chinese firms this year by deal value.

 Video streaming company iQiyi leads with its $2.4 billion listing, followed by online group discounter Pinduoduo at $1.6 billion and electric vehicle maker NIO at $1.15 billion.

 Returns for investors have been mixed, with the 31 Chinese IPOs in 2018 down an average of around 11% as of December 10, according to data provider Dealogic.

 With streaming apps QQ Music, KuGou, Kuwo as well as karaoke app We Sing, Tencent Music is China's largest online music platform boasting more than 800 million active users monthly.

-It is often compared to Spotify Technology, but the Chinese firm offers more in the way of socially interactive services that makes it profitable while its Swedish counterpart is not.
+The firm is often compared with Spotify Technology but offers more socially interactive services that make it profitable while its Swedish counterpart is not.